fmtlib/fmt/README.rst

 This library supports printf-like format strings and is very small and fast.
 Unfortunately it doesn't support positional arguments and wrapping it in C++98 is somewhat difficult.
-Also its performance and code compactness are limited by IOStreams.
+Also its performance and code compactness are limited by iostreams.

 Boost Spirit.Karma
 ~~~~~~~~~~~~~~~~~~

 This is not really a formatting library but I decided to include it here
 for completeness.
-As IOStreams it suffers from the problem of mixing
+As iostreams it suffers from the problem of mixing
 verbatim text with arguments.
 The library is pretty fast, but slower
 on integer formatting than ``fmt::Writer`` on Karma's own benchmark,
 see `Fast integer to string conversion in C++